Lesterpaintstheworld/terminal-velocity/characters/human_characters/isabella_torres/profile.md

   - Access to the original character profile repository for consistency checks.

 ### Target Changes
+- **File to Modify**: `.aider.agent.production.md`
+- **Nature of Expected Changes**:
+    - Add a new section titled "Isabella and Marcus Interaction Script" detailing specific dialogue and interaction scenarios that illustrate their relationship dynamics.
+    - Ensure this section includes examples of conflict resolution and collaboration moments.

+### Isabella and Marcus Interaction Script
 - **Files to Modify**:
   - `Isabella_Torres_Profile.md`
 - **Nature of Expected Changes**: